Albert-Gao/blog/source/_posts/how-to-use-valgrind-on-windows.md

   - valgrind
 ---

 Valgrind is a famous tool to debug your memory leak, but what sad is it only supports Linux, yeah, not a perfect support even on Mac.
-But with the new Windows 10 Anniversary update, it all gonna happen.
+But with the new Windows 10 Anniversary update, it's happening.
 And works way much better than Mac with OS X. Let's rock!

 <!--more-->